d12frosted/elpa-mirror/stable-melpa/q-mode-readme.txt

 The following commands are available to interact with an inferior q[con] process/buffer.  `C-c C-l' sends a single line, `C-c C-f' sends the surrounding function, `C-c C-r' sends the selected region and `C-c C-b' sends the whole buffer.
+If prefixed with `C-u C-u', or pressing `C-c M-j' `C-c M-f' `C-c M-r' respectively, will also switch point to the active q process buffer for direct interaction.

 If the source file exists on the same machine as the q process, `C-c M-l' can be used to load the file associated with the active buffer.

 `M-x customize-group' can be used to customize the `q' group.
 Specifically, the `q-program' and `q-qcon-program' variables can be